 Of course, if you’re going to be at work or away from home all day, then the slow cooker would be more convenient.
 But, I have to say that the Instant Pot makes a more flavorful Posole.
 During the pressure cooking process, the meat is literally infused in the broth and spices.

 Since the tomatillos, peppers, and garlic for the Posole are going into the blender, they just need a really coarse chopping.
 Add them to the blender along with the lime juice, and blend until smooth.

 Turn the Instant Pot on and select the saute feature.
 Once it’s reached temperature (mine says “HOT” when ready), add the olive oil.
 Brown the chicken on both sides.
 Remove and set on a plate.

 Add the onions and seasonings, and saute until translucent.

-Return the chicken to the pot, and add the tomatillo sauce, chicken broth, and hominy.
+Return the chicken to the Instant Pot, and add the tomatillo sauce, chicken broth, and hominy.
 Stir to combine.

 Press cancel, add lid and twist to seal, then close pressure lever.
 Select high pressure, setting for 20 minutes.

 Release pressure carefully using the quick-release method (according to the manufacturer’s instructions).
 Be sure protect your hand, and aim the steam away from you.
 Unlock and remove the lid.

 Garnish Posole with your favorites.
 I recommend avocado, cilantro, radishes, cheese, or tortilla chips.